oaksisfolks/ksw/README.md

 - Auto-reconnection.

-- Explore the use of kernel namespaces to strengthen security.
+- Explore the use of network namespaces to strengthen security.

 ### Issues: